Meteorites and the RNA World: Synthesis of Nucleobases in Carbonaceous Planetesimals and the Role of Initial Volatile Content: Results

-\figsetgrpstart \figsetgrpnum{4.3} \figsetgrptitle{5\,km, 1.5\,Myr} \figsetplot{guanine_thymine_100bar_peak_temps_time_iter_amounts_radius_5km.pdf} \figsetgrpnote{Theoretical guanine and thymine abundances from simulations of their reaction pathways in Table~\ref{tab:reactions}: ${51.\ \ce{CO + H2 + NH3 ->[NiFe\mathrm{+||}Al2O3\mathrm{+||}SiO2] G + H2O}}$, ${54.\ \ce{5HCN{}_{(aq)} + H2O -> G{}_{(aq)} + H2{}_{(aq)}}}$, ${58.\ \ce{2HCN{}_{(aq)} + 3CH2O{}_{(aq)} -> T{}_{(aq)} + H2O}}$, ${62.\ \ce{U + CH2O + CH2O2 + H2O -> T}}$.
-FT: Fischer-Tropsch, NC: Non-catalytic. $\mathrm{+||}$: One, or the other, or both catalysts used in laboratory experiments.
-Properties of planetesimal: ${\text{Radius} = \SI{5}{\kilo\meter}}$, ${\rho_{\mathrm{rock}} = \SI{3000}{\kilo\gram\per\meter\cubed}}$, ${\rho_{\mathrm{ice}} = \SI{917}{\kilo\gram\per\meter\cubed}}$, ${\phi = 0.2}$, and time of formation after ${\text{CAI} = \SI{1.5}{\mega\year}}$.
+\figsetgrpstart \figsetgrpnum{4.3} \figsetgrptitle{5\,km, 1.5\,Myr} \figsetplot{guanine_thymine_100bar_peak_temps_time_iter_amounts_radius_5km.pdf} \figsetgrpnote{Guanine and thymine abundances from simulations of their reaction pathways nos.~51, 54, 58, and 62 in Table~\ref{tab:reactions}.
+Properties of planetesimal: ${\text{Radius} = \SI{5}{\kilo\meter}}$, densities ${\rho_{\mathrm{rock}} = \SI{3}{\gram\per\centi\meter\cubed}}$, ${\rho_{\mathrm{ice}} = \SI{0.917}{\gram\per\centi\meter\cubed}}$, porosity ${\phi = 0.2}$, and time of formation after ${\text{CAI} = \SI{1.5}{\mega\year}}$.
 All simulations were run at \SI{100}{bar}.
-In this small planetesimal is this pressure likely an overestimation.
+In this small planetesimal is this pressure likely an overestimate.
 It could be that some reactions actually shut off as water starts to evaporate in the hottest central region (lower boiling point of water at lower pressures).
 This was not explicitly considered, and therefore, the calculated nucleobase abundances in the core region are only valid if the water stays in the liquid phase.
-In both panels (a) and (b) the left vertical axis belongs to the abundances (dashed lines with symbols) and the right vertical axis belongs to the temperatures from the planetesimal model (solid and dotted lines).
-The left panel (a) shows the distribution of abundances for the maximum temperature $T_{\mathrm{max}}$ (solid line) reached at a specific radius inside the planetesimal (center at the left and surface at the right).
-The right panel (b) shows the temporal evolution of abundances at temperatures $T_{\mathrm{core}}$ (dotted line) in the center of the planetesimal.
-The shaded box represents the range of guanine abundances measured in CM2 meteorites \citep{Callahan2011,Shimoyama1990,Stoks1981,vanderVelden1977}.} \figsetgrpend
+In both panels (a) and (b) the left vertical axis corresponds to the abundances (dashed lines with symbols) and the right vertical axis corresponds to the temperatures from the planetesimal model (solid and dotted lines).
+In the figure legend, each reaction pathway no.\ is assigned to a symbol, the nucleobase produced (or transformation between nucleobases indicated by a reaction arrow) is indicated with its initial letter in upper case, and the respective reaction type (FT or NC) in parenthesis.
+Each pathway is plotted as a dashed line with its assigned symbol.
+The left panel (a) shows the distribution of abundances for the maximum temperature $T_{\mathrm{max}}$ (solid line) reached at a specific distance from the center inside the planetesimal (center at the left and surface at the right).
+Guanine and thymine were synthesized at and below a distance of \SI{3.25}{\kilo\meter} from the center.
+The right panel (b) shows the temporal evolution of abundances at temperatures $T_{\mathrm{core}}$ (dotted line) in the center of the planetesimal (the same temperature evolution curve can be found in Figure~\ref{fig:planetesimals}c).
+Guanine and thymine synthesis started at \SI{110000}{\year} after formation.
+The shaded part of the abundance axis represents the range of guanine abundances measured in CM2 meteorites \citep{Callahan2011,Shimoyama1990,Stoks1981,vanderVelden1977}, and has no correlation to the radial location inside the object or the point in time (horizontal axes).
+On the left vertical abundance axis, the guanine abundances measured in individual meteorites are marked (using the abbreviated sample numbers in Table~\ref{tab:meteorites}).
+All meteorites are of type CM2 unless otherwise noted.
+Meteorites of type CM1 are indicated as such in parentheses below the abbreviated sample number.} \figsetgrpend